-I acknowledge and understand the technical standards associated with the profession and the program.
-I feel that I am capable of meeting the technical standards for admission and are capable of the didactic and clinical needs of the program.
-I understand if my abilities or health status change I must resubmit this form along with a new physical examination and health history form.
+I acknowledge and understand the technical standards associated with the profession and the program with or without reasonable accommodation.
+I feel that I can meet the technical standards for admission and are capable of the didactic and clinical needs of the program.
+I understand if my abilities or health status change, I must resubmit this form along with a new physical examination and health history form.

-Student's Signature: Da Date:
+Student's Signature: Date •